CrowCpp/Crow/docs/guides/streaming.md

     headers are sent and the body is skipped.
 The completion handler still runs, with `clean == true`.
 Chunked framing remains represented in the headers, with `Transfer-Encoding: chunked` retained and `Content-Length` omitted.
+    This completion behavior also applies when a `response` object is ended directly, without a server connection.

 !!! note